3. Loss of taxpayer status due to change of residence

 a.
 In general

-In the event that the taxpayer loses his status due to change of residence, all income pending imputation, in accordance with the provisions of the first paragraph of article 14.3 of the Income Tax Law, must be included in the tax base corresponding to the last tax period to be declared for the aforementioned tax.
+In the event that the taxpayer loses his status due to a change of residence, all income pending imputation, in accordance with the provisions of the first paragraph of article 14.3 of the Law of PIT, must be included in the tax base corresponding to the last tax period that must be declared for the aforementioned tax.

 To do so, a supplementary self-assessment must be made, where applicable, without penalty or late payment interest or any surcharge, within three months from when the taxpayer loses his/her status due to a change of residence.